jspecify/jspecify/docs/tsttcpw.rst

 ..

+   The choice of nullness operator is *not* affected by any nullness operator that appears in a corresponding location in a supertype.
+For example, if one type declares a method whose return type is annotated ``@Nullable``, and if another type overrides that method but does not declare the return type as ``@Nullable``, then the override’s return type will *not* have nullness operator ``UNION_NULL``.

    These rules never produce the fourth nullness operator, ``MINUS_NULL``.
 However, if tool authors prefer, they can safely produce ``MINUS_NULL`` in any case in which it is equivalent to